MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Updated :ref:`Feature installation <feature_memory_installation>` flow to support Code chunks.
   A Feature can now be installed to ROM without the need of the Code size in RAM.
+- Support for debugging ASLR executables
+- Support for debugging MCU targets

 If you plan to migrate a VEE Port from Architecture ``8.0.0`` to Architecture ``8.1.0``, consider the :ref:`architecture8_migration` chapter.

 Core Engine